withastro/contribute.docs.astro.build/src/content/docs/guides/recipe-writing.md

 See our [HTML Forms](https://docs.astro.build/en/recipes/build-forms-api/) recipe as an example.
 It teaches a specific, practical goal (how to build and handle a form).
 It provides an example that can be modified and incorporated into your project.
 It uses step-by-step instructions and keeps explanations to a minimum.

-Examples that would not be considered recipes:
+Examples that we do not consider to be recipes:
 - A blog post in narrative form that reports on what you did instead of structuring concise instructions for the reader to follow. (e.g. "How I finally got content collections set up with my custom remark plugin in my Astro project")
 - A walk-through that teaches more than one task. (e.g. "How to set up Vue, TypeScript, and Partytown in Astro")
 - A conceptual explanation of a topic, instead of a how-to guide that leads the reader through completing a specific task. (e.g. "How partial hydration works in Astro")

-Like all contributions to our docs, take a look at our [Writing Guide](https://github.com/withastro/docs/blob/main/contributor-guides/writing-and-style-guide.md
-) and [Main Contributing Guide](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md
-) for guidance on drafting your PR.

-## CMS, Deploy and Migrate
+## CMS, Deploy and Migrate to Astro Guides

-The `src/content/guides/` directory in the docs has four subdirectories for established guide categories:
+The `src/content/guides/` directory in the docs has four subdirectories for established guide categories that also follow a recipe structure:

 - `cms/`
 - `backend/`